Ask questions about this school. Answers use aggregated data and are subject to error.

 What classes are you taking now and next semester?

-Students said most interesting question asked at University of Oklahoma College of Dentistry discussed a wide range of topics including personal qualities, ethical scenarios, hobbies, academic challenges, and memorable life experiences.
-Some responses hinted at an MMI format with nondisclosure agreements, suggesting that applicants may have faced similar scenarios during the interviews.
+Students said most interesting question asked at University of Oklahoma College of Dentistry discussed a wide range of topics including personal inspirations, overcoming challenges, ethical scenarios, and unique qualities.
+The interview format may have been an MMI (Multiple Mini Interview) as some responses hinted at nondisclosure agreements, while other questions focused on personal interests, ethical dilemmas, and reasons for pursuing dentistry.

 If there were 3 people standing in front of me with equal applications and you were one of them, what qualities or traits would separate you from them that would make me want to choose you for our program?